avengers-p7/Avengers_P7_Documents/Application_CI/Design/08- Jenkins/Disaster Recovery/README.md

 3. `Restoration Time`: Time taken to restore services to normal operation.
 AWS DataSync and S3 allow for efficient restoration from backups, contributing to a low MTTR.

 ***

+***
+## Advantages and Disadvantages of DR
+### Advantage
+1. **Business Continuity:** DR ensures that essential business functions and critical data can be quickly restored, minimizing downtime and maintaining operational continuity.
+2. **Data Protection:** DR strategies safeguard against data loss by regularly backing up and replicating critical information, ensuring that it can be restored in the event of a disaster.
+3. **Minimized Downtime:** DR plans aim to reduce downtime, enabling organizations to resume operations swiftly after a disaster, thereby minimizing financial losses.

+### Disadvantage
+1. **Costs:** Implementing and maintaining a comprehensive DR plan incurs costs related to technology, infrastructure, and ongoing testing.
+Small businesses may find these costs challenging.
+2. **Complexity:** The design and implementation of a DR plan can be complex, requiring careful consideration of various factors such as data dependencies, interconnectivity, and recovery time objectives.
+3. **Resource Intensive:** Maintaining DR capabilities can be resource-intensive, demanding ongoing attention to ensure that the plan remains effective and aligns with evolving business needs.

 ## Contact Information

 |Vidhi Yadav                     | vidhi.yadhav.snaatak@mygurukulam.co